csc7/PP1_CI_TGC/README.md

 * To my wife and family, for always supporting and helping.
 * Code Institute, for providing knowledge, guide, content and tools.
 * My mentor, Mo, for helping with very valuable guide and support.
-* Of course, all the valuable information provided by the sources mentioned above in the credits.
 * Code Institute community in Slack for permanently being an online reference.
+* All the valuable information provided by the sources mentioned above in the credits.

 <br><br>
 ## [Back to Index](#index)
 <br>